verdigado/organization_folders/README.md

 # Organization Folders

-The Organization Folders Nextcloud app is a new way to manage Team Folders (formerly known as group folders) and the permissions within them.
-It is designed for large organizations.
+The Organization Folders Nextcloud app is a new way to manage Team Folders (formerly known as group folders) and the permissions within them, designed for large organizations.

 ## Features
   - ✨ No need to create any ACL rules manually anymore